arifm0hd/arifm0hd/README.md

 # Hi, I'm Arif 👋🏽👨🏽‍💻

-A student in his 3rd year specializing in software engineering who is actively participating in Tech Twitter and willing to learn more in order to thrive in Web3.
-On the side, I do business in my free time to expose myself to the real world whilst expanding my network.
+A final year Computer Science student specializing in Software Engineering (SE) who found himself in the realm of understanding users.
+My interests include Requirements Engineering, UI/UX, Product Management & Development, and Technopreneurship.
+On the side, I dabble with extracurricular activities and business exposing myself to the real world and expanding my network.

 ## About Me
-🎓 3rd Year Software Engineering student, International Islamic University Malaysia (🇲🇾)
+🎓 Final Year Software Engineering student, International Islamic University Malaysia (🇲🇾)

-🧠 Currently learning dart and flutter for app development
+🧠 Currently learning to build UI for mobile app using just JAVA

-👯‍♀️ Looking to collaborate with randoms on any project

 🙇🏽 Former F&B Intern (not FB :')